-Brilliant blooms of the heather flower attract gardeners to this low growing evergreen shrub.
-Various performance results from growing heather.
-Size and forms of the shrub vary greatly and many colors of the blooming heather flower exist.
+Brilliant blooms of the heather flower attract gardeners to this low-growing evergreen shrub.
+Various performances result from growing heather.
+The size and forms of the shrub vary greatly and many colors of the blooming heather flower exist.
 Common heather (Calluna vulgaris) is native to the moors and bogs of Europe and may be difficult to grow in some areas of the United States.
 However, gardeners continue planting heather for its spectacular form and foliage and for the racemes of the heather flower.

 How to Care for Heather